 Mobile ad hoc networks (MANETs) are characterized with frequent topology changes and resource constrains (such as battery life and bandwidth).
 Typical MANET applications, including emergency rescue operations, and battlefield communications, exhibit high degrees of connection dynamics due to mobility and complex natural environments (thunderstorms etc).
-Nodes may join the network at any time, and leave the network when they run out of power, or move out of the reachability of radio.
-Link characteristics, such as bandwidth, change frequently due to signal interference and radio propagation fading.
-Consequently, a fundamental challenge in ad hoc networks is the design of routing protocols that can respond quickly to network changes.
+Consequently, a fundamental challenge in ad hoc networks is the design of routing protocols that can respond quickly to network conditions.

 Proactive protocols like OLSR [1], TBRPF [2] and DSDV[3] tend to provide smaller route discovery latency than on-demand protocols like AODV[4] and DSR[5] because they maintain route information to all the nodes in the network at all time.

 However, the downside for such protocols is the excessive routing control overhead generated by disseminating periodic HELLO messages and topology control messages in state maintenance.
 Due to the resource-constrained nature, proactive routing algorithms have a fundamental trade-off between the performance and the routing overhead.
-That is, although a small refresh interval could speed up adaptation to network conditions, the overhead introduced might cause channel congestions and lower network performance.
+Although a small refresh interval could speed up adaptation to network conditions, the overhead introduced might cause channel congestions and lower network performance.
+In order to mitigate the side effects of the soft update control overheads, we propose an adaptive algorithm to adjust refresh intervals of proactive routing protocols according to node mobility.